-Advanced BMI Weight Loss Surgery in Lebanon
+Advanced BMI in Lebanon

 Our extensive experience with different medical and surgical weight loss procedures began in Canada where Dr. Nagi Safa worked for several years treating the morbidly obese with weight loss surgery.
 He then brought his expertise to Lebanon where he has been performing the gastric sleeve, gastric plication, gastric bypass, gastric banding, and many other surgeries to treat obesity and its comorbidities in Lebanon and the Middle East.